 Put it on your schedule

-Here’s the last component to IEP Bins that has made it successful to working with goals on a daily basis.
+Here’s the last component of IEP Bins that has made it successful in working with goals on a daily basis.
 I specifically set aside a time each day that is dedicated to doing independent work or “IEP BIN/DATA COLLECTION”.
 This may differ from classroom to classroom on how this will work with scheduling.
 My students are constantly in and out of my classroom due to many services and off-campus jobs, so I never have all of my students in class for a lesson at any given time.
 Because of this, I am able to schedule independent work every day.
 Maybe your classroom only needs it once or twice a week.

 The other key part to this is making this work is making it known that this is an important part of your schedule.
-Of course you will want to have a discussion with your staff on the importance of working on goals and collecting data, but sometimes that’s not enough.
-I have mine color coded and noticeable from the rest of the schedule.
+Of course, you will want to have a discussion with your staff on the importance of working on goals and collecting data, but sometimes that’s not enough.
+I have mine color-coded and noticeable from the rest of the schedule.
 This lets my staff know that this is an important time to work on goals and collect data.
 Before I had sectioned off this time, I was having a hard time getting my aides to collect data on goals.
 The number one thing I heard from them was that it was hard to find time to sit down and collect data.

 Thanks for reading!